pprabu-ucsd/cse15l-lab-reports/Lab 4/Lab Report 4 - CSE Labs “Done Quick”.md

 ![Image](gitFinalStep.png)

 I found it easier and faster to just type them out rather than using arrow keys to find them.

+`git add *` adds all new files that were modified into the staging aread for the commit.

+`git commit -m "fixed file"` takes a permanent record of the change made to the repository while not making changes to the main branch. `-m` allows for a comment to accompany the commit when placed within double quotes.

+`git push` permanently makes all of the changes into the branch recorded by the commit.